prettier/eslint-plugin-prettier/README.md

 * The rule is autofixable -- if you run `eslint` with the `--fix` flag, your code will be formatted according to `prettier` style.

 ---

-This plugin works best if you disable all other ESLint rules relating to code formatting, and only enable rules that detect patterns in the AST.
-(If another active ESLint rule disagrees with `prettier` about how code should be formatted, it will be impossible to avoid lint errors.)
-You can use [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) to disable all formatting-related ESLint rules.
-If your desired formatting does not match the `prettier` output, you should use a different tool such as [prettier-eslint](https://github.com/prettier/prettier-eslint) instead.

 ## Contributing